moizk/blog/_posts/2014-04-03-recognizing-bigotry.markdown

 Eich believes that the State of California should not allow gay marriage.

-The addition of the last statement is why his views are fundamentally bigoted and incompatible with modernity.
+The addition of the last statement is why his views are incompatible with modernity.
 Eich is not satisfied with not entering into a gay marriage himself, which is a non-harmful way of disagreeing with gay marriage.

-I've noticed many responses to Eich's resignation equate Eich's intolerance of gay marriage with those who are intolerant of Eich's opinions (and thereby asking for his resignation).
+I've noticed many responses to Eich's resignation equate Eich's intolerance of gay marriage with those who disagree with Eich's opinions (and are asking for his resignation).
 This is a invalid attempt to argue that both sides are equally wrong.

 It is one thing to disagree with gay marriage, and it is another to actively attempt to ban gay marriage.